galaxysd/GalaxyCodeBases/CONTRIBUTING.md

 Issues
 ------

-1. Since too many people are reporting urls in the issue tracker, the issue tracker is now closed.
+1. Since too many people were reporting urls in the issue tracker, the issue tracker has been closed.
-2. Since this project is very simple, you can discuss a feature by sending a pull request.
+2. This project is very simple, you can discuss a feature by sending a pull request.

 [mailing lists]:   https://groups.google.com/forum/#!forum/shadowsocks